The Poincare Duality in Quantization of the Norm of Differential Forms: Application to Electromagnetism in Non-Simple Connected Manifolds

 \subsection{Double Potential and Quantization of the Norm}

-In classical Electromagnetic Theory $F$ is exact, $F=dA$, where the Potential $A$ is an $1$-form.
-However, it is not in a general case as is analysed in this report.
+In Classical Electromagnetic Theory $F$ is an exact $2$-form, $F=dA$, where the Potential $A$ is an $1$-form.
+However, it is not in a general case as is analysed in this paper.
 The main consequence is that there is not an equivalent to the $1$-form $A$.
 The Hodge decomposition of $F$ requires two $1$-forms as have been presented in Section \ref{sec:even}: